 When you choose to become a surrogate, you will give a great deal to the intended parents in their family-building journey.
-Not only will you give your body to carry their little one, but you will sacrifice a great deal of your time and energy to have a successful pregnancy and relationship every step of the way.
-When you do all this, there is absolutely no need to make a financial sacrifice as well.
+When you do this, there is no need to make a financial sacrifice as well.
 Your cost of being a surrogate will always be “zero.”

 How Much Does it Cost to Be a Surrogate Mother?